hitesh091/DutyChartGenerater/README.md

   -> The schedule must be kept fixed for at least a week, like if a person works in first shift then he has to work the whole week in       this time slot only.
   -> Schedule have to be changed every week.
   -> Each person had to be given 1 day leave other than national holidays.

+To implement this, the UI is implemented in HTML, CSS and PHP , and the database part is connected through MySQL commands.

+So now to generate the chart, you just need to sign up first on the website and then login.
+Click the 'Generate duty chart' link and you are done!!